Links

 1. What's it?

-From the 2.3.0 version, Proxyman supports Wildcard and full-matching Regex (Regular Expression) when you define matching rules for all available tools:
+From the 2.3.0 version, Proxyman supports Wildcard and Regex (Match a whole word) when you define matching rules for all available tools:

 • Map Local